davidmjadams/simpleshapes/content/articles/writing-effective-landing-page-content.md

 - Step 2: [Build and launch the landing page](https://simpleshapes.io/articles/writing-effective-landing-page-content/)
 - Step 3: Adapt for scale, content management etc _– coming soon_

-At the end of guide, you will have a super fast, lightweight landing page to kick start traction and create a pool of potential users or interview participants.
+At the end of the guide, you will have a super fast, lightweight landing page to kick start traction and create a pool of potential users or interview participants.

 It is aimed at teams who are launching a new product to market.
 The primary focus is on new startups, but it is still applicable to new products in existing companies.